 Nutrition

 Yes, once cooked, you can freeze this recipe for 1 month.
-Simply reheat in teh oven or air fryer when ready to serve.
+Simply reheat in the oven or air fryer when ready to serve.

-This is a relatively healthy appetizer because you don't use a lot of bacon per date.
+This is a great appetizer because you don't use a lot of bacon per date.
 They also fit a keto diet.

 I love making this appetizer on a toothpick for parties, especially during the holidays like New Years Eve, and Christmas.
 I love eating them plain or adding goat cheese.
 It's a perfect sweet and savory bite size snack.
 I made mine in the air fryer and the bacon was so crispy.